danieland2606/Bachelorprojekt/UI/meowmed+/README.md

 deno task start-linux
 ```

 This will watch the project directory and restart as necessary.
+The Server runs
+on local port 8000.